Fine example of John Harrison's scarce English edition of D'Anville's map of the Gulf Coast.

-Issued shortly after the conclusion of the American Revolutionary War, the map includes several political/historical notations, including Adayes, a Spanish Garrison of the Province of Texas and St. Peter's Fort, destroyed by the Indians in 1729.
-Includes many other place names and interesting annotations.
+Issued shortly after the conclusion of the American Revolutionary War, the map includes several political and historical notations, including Adayes, a Spanish Garrison of the Province of Texas, and St. Peter's Fort, destroyed by the Indians in 1729.
+The map includes many other place names and interesting annotations.

 The regions depicted had only just become part of the newly formed United States.